alexpeits/alexpeits.github.io/_posts/2017-02-12-org-timesheets.md

 tags: emacs
 ---

+{:.note}
+This post is originally adapted from [this](https://emacs.stackexchange.com/questions/23808/how-to-plot-summaries-of-timestamps-of-different-projects-clocking-in-and-out/23862#23862) stackoverflow answer.

 Org-mode is a great productivity tool, and has a lot of functionality out of the box, including utilities for tracking time spent on a task/project.
 For example, by pressing `C-c C-x C-i` on a heading, a timer is added (clock-in),